• Link to Facebook

 Storytime in the Garden (PreK – 1st)

-Pre-Visit: Coloring
+Pre-Visit: Coloring Sheet

-Pre-visit: What Plants Need to Grow
+Pre-Visit: What Plants Need to Grow

-Post-Visit: Make Your Own Plant
+Post-Visit: Make Your Own Plant Activity

 Garden Detectives (2nd – 5th)